iankorf/sequence_models/README.md

 Measures of Accuracy
 --------------------

-We are going to be comparing a variety of sequence models.
-Towards this end, we need a common way to assess the performance of each.
-There are standar formulae for doing this, all of which are based on 4 values.
+We are going to be comparing a variety of sequence models, each of which is a discriminator that will be attempting to determine how to label a sequence.
+Towards this end, we need a common way to assess the performance of each model.
+There are standard formulae for doing this, all of which are based on 4 values.

 + TP - true positives
 + FP - false positives